Flex Duo probe error

 - The probe jack port on the oven wall feels loose or makes poor contact

-These issues are most commonly caused by a faulty or damaged meat probe, a worn probe jack socket, or a failed oven control board that can no longer accurately read probe input signals.
+These issues are usually caused by a faulty or damaged meat probe, a worn probe jack socket, or a failed oven control board that can no longer accurately read probe input signals.

 - Work in a well-lit area with enough floor space to lay removed panels flat.